 4. Seizure of vehicle

-Driving a vehicle without a valid licence can result in seizure of the vehicle.
+Driving a vehicle without a valid license can result in the seizure of the vehicle.
 As per the law in some states vehicle can be seized by the authorities and a fine has to be paid before getting hold of the vehicle.